 Further, truck carriers are often vicariously liable for accidents caused by their truck drivers.
 Employers are responsible for the negligent actions of their workers.
 This means we will likely pursue a case against the truck company.
 To win these cases, we must deal with insurers, lawyers, and large corporations.

-Our Denver semi-truck accident lawyers have knowledge, experience, resources, and reputation to manage these complex cases.
+Our Denver semi-truck accident lawyers have the knowledge, experience, resources, and reputation to manage these complex cases.
 We know what it takes to navigate this process and secure the compensation our clients deserve.

 How Our Truck Accident Attorneys Prove Responsibility